 Assessments are critical to the success of our educational systems.
 They can be used as evaluation systems for the individual.
 Often, they are also used to compare students’ performance against other populations.
 With several kinds of assessments available, it’s hard to keep track of their functions.

-So, what are all these types of assessment for?
+So, what are all these types of assessments for?

 - Driving instruction